-The Nido Middle School offers a comprehensive program that consists of core classes (Language Arts, Math, Social Studies, Science, and Spanish), as well as courses in Physical Education and the Fine and Performing Arts.
+The Nido Middle School offers a comprehensive program that consists of core classes (Humanities, Math, Science, and Spanish), as well as courses in Physical Education and the Fine and Performing Arts.
 Our technology curriculum is integrated into our students’ coursework, and all Grade 6 students begin MS with an IT course to prepare them for more advanced computing skills.
 English as a Second Language instruction and the MS Learning Support Center both provide academic support for students in need.

 We also offer a rich menu of after-school sports and clubs.
 These activities typically are sponsored by members of the Nido staff, and they provide opportunities for students to pursue their interests and to feel a deeper sense of connection.